 From time to time, every human finds themselves Googling, "Why does it burn when I pee?"
 And then shortly thereafter, "Oh, please make it stop!"
 Sound familiar?—you're far from alone.
 Burning while peeing isn't just annoying and unpleasant, it can be really scary if you don't know what's causing it.
 Here are a few common reasons you may be experiencing a little extra fire when you go #1—and some easy strategies for cooling things off downstairs.

-Nearly all humans with a vagina will experience this painful sensation at various points in their lives.
+Nearly all humans with a vagina will experience a burning sensation while urinating at various points in their lives.
 But, painful peeing isn't just unpleasant, it's incredibly disruptive to day-to-day life.
-Frequent episodes of needing to pee strike while at work, driving, or on a hot date—most often, we try to ignore the impulse, but pretending nothing is wrong never works in the long run.
+Frequent episodes of needing to pee strike while at work, driving, or on a hot date—most often we try to ignore the impulse, but pretending nothing is wrong never works in the long run.
 And since not peeing isn't a viable solution, it's essential you have a plan in place for the second you first experience symptoms.

 There are a few common reasons for painful urination, which is also known as "dysuria."
 Here are some things that could be causing it for you and what to do when you're experiencing this super-unpleasant sensation.

-If you leave your UTI untreated, you risk your livelihood.
+If you leave your UTI untreated, it can become much more dangerous.
+Bladder infections can easily become serious kidney infections.
 It also becomes more expensive to treat, and means it will take longer before you can get back to normal.
-Seek out the proper treatment so you can cure the infection and get back to pee that, you know, doesn't burn!
+Seek out the proper treatment (even from home!) so you can cure the infection and get back to pee that, you know, doesn't burn!